bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/capslock_doc.md

 # Capslock Doc

+> This behaviour is both naughty and counterproductive!

 The capslock doc can be found in the `FOR SOF` folder on the computer.

 **(SPOILER) WARNING**: The password for this document was uncovered earlier than it was supposed to be.
 Using the information